plone/volto/docs/source/development/add-ons/install-an-add-on-dev-18.md

 ## `pnpm` workspaces

-Your need to configure your add-ons using a `pnpm` workspace.
+You need to configure your add-ons using a `pnpm` workspace.
 You can configure them using the file {file}`pnpm-workspace.yaml` and declare all your development add-ons in there.

 ```yaml